Skip to main content

 What happens when an App or Organization is disabled

-• ✅ SDK initialization will continue to collect new and update existing user data.
+• The SDK continues to collect new and update existing user data.

-You will continue to be billed for the App if within an enabled Organization using a paid plan.
+You will continue to be billed for the App if it is within an enabled Organization on a paid plan.
 To stop billing:

 • Move it to a Free Organization